shriatluri/Poker-Payout-Calculator/README.md

-# Poker Game Optimization App
+# Poker Payout Calculator App

 This is a Flask-based web application for managing and optimizing poker game sessions.
 It allows players to input their buy-in amounts, track their final amounts, and calculate optimal payouts.
 The application also supports adding, editing, and removing buy-in amounts.